 Somewhat Favorable News Coverage Somewhat Unlikely to Affect Suncor Energy (SU) Share Price

-Media stories about Suncor Energy (NYSE:SU) (TSE:SU) have trended somewhat positive this week, Accern Sentiment reports.
-The research group scores the sentiment of press coverage by analyzing more than 20 million news and blog sources in real-time.
-Accern ranks coverage of companies on a scale of -1 to 1, with scores nearest to one being the most favorable.
-Suncor Energy earned a news sentiment score of 0.22 on Accern’s scale.
-Accern also gave media headlines about the oil and gas producer an impact score of 46.6142139103993 out of 100, meaning that recent press coverage is somewhat unlikely to have an effect on the company’s share price in the near future.
+Media stories about Suncor Energy (NYSE:SU) (TSE:SU) have been trending somewhat positive this week, according to Accern Sentiment Analysis.
+Accern identifies positive and negative press coverage by reviewing more than 20 million news and blog sources.
+Accern ranks coverage of publicly-traded companies on a scale of negative one to one, with scores closest to one being the most favorable.
+Suncor Energy earned a media sentiment score of 0.21 on Accern’s scale.
+Accern also gave media coverage about the oil and gas producer an impact score of 46.6165366828322 out of 100, meaning that recent press coverage is somewhat unlikely to have an effect on the stock’s share price in the near future.

-These are some of the news stories that may have effected Accern Sentiment’s scoring:
+Here are some of the news headlines that may have effected Accern Sentiment’s analysis:

-A number of brokerages have recently commented on SU.
-AltaCorp Capital reiterated a “hold” rating and set a $51.00 price target on shares of Suncor Energy in a report on Monday, January 15th.
-Piper Jaffray reiterated a “buy” rating and set a $47.00 price target on shares of Suncor Energy in a report on Wednesday, January 24th.
-Zacks Investment Research upgraded shares of Suncor Energy from a “hold” rating to a “buy” rating and set a $43.00 price target for the company in a report on Saturday, January 20th.
-ValuEngine upgraded shares of Suncor Energy from a “hold” rating to a “buy” rating in a report on Friday.
-Finally, Bank of America began coverage on shares of Suncor Energy in a report on Thursday.
-They set a “buy” rating and a $41.00 price target for the company.
-One research analyst has rated the stock with a sell rating, two have issued a hold rating and fifteen have issued a buy rating to the company.
-Suncor Energy currently has an average rating of “Buy” and a consensus target price of $46.44.

-Suncor Energy (NYSE:SU) (TSE:SU) last released its earnings results on Thursday, February 8th.
-The oil and gas producer reported $0.62 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.55 by $0.07.
-Suncor Energy had a net margin of 13.93% and a return on equity of 7.15%.
-The firm had revenue of $7.12 billion during the quarter, compared to the consensus estimate of $6.43 billion. sell-side analysts predict that Suncor Energy will post 1.67 EPS for the current year.
+Suncor Energy (NYSE:SU) (TSE:SU) last posted its quarterly earnings data on Thursday, February 8th.
+The oil and gas producer reported $0.62 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $0.55 by $0.07.
+Suncor Energy had a return on equity of 7.15% and a net margin of 13.93%.
+The business had revenue of $7.12 billion for the quarter, compared to analysts’ expectations of $6.43 billion. research analysts predict that Suncor Energy will post 1.7 earnings per share for the current year.

-The business also recently announced a quarterly dividend, which was paid on Monday, March 26th.
-Investors of record on Monday, March 5th were issued a $0.286 dividend.
-This represents a $1.14 dividend on an annualized basis and a yield of 3.17%.
-This is an increase from Suncor Energy’s previous quarterly dividend of $0.25.
+The business also recently disclosed a quarterly dividend, which was paid on Monday, March 26th.
+Investors of record on Monday, March 5th were paid a dividend of $0.286 per share.
+This represents a $1.14 dividend on an annualized basis and a dividend yield of 3.17%.
+This is a positive change from Suncor Energy’s previous quarterly dividend of $0.25.
 The ex-dividend date of this dividend was Friday, March 2nd.
 Suncor Energy’s payout ratio is presently 76.16%.

+A number of equities research analysts recently weighed in on SU shares.
+Zacks Investment Research upgraded Suncor Energy from a “hold” rating to a “buy” rating and set a $39.00 price target on the stock in a research note on Tuesday, February 27th.
+Piper Jaffray restated a “buy” rating and issued a $44.00 price target on shares of Suncor Energy in a research report on Friday, February 23rd.
+TD Securities raised Suncor Energy from a “hold” rating to a “buy” rating in a research note on Friday, February 9th.
+UBS assumed coverage on Suncor Energy in a research note on Wednesday, March 7th.
+They set a “buy” rating on the stock.
+Finally, Bank of America started coverage on Suncor Energy in a research note on Thursday.
+They set a “buy” rating and a $41.00 price target on the stock.
+One analyst has rated the stock with a sell rating, two have issued a hold rating and fifteen have issued a buy rating to the company’s stock.
+Suncor Energy presently has an average rating of “Buy” and a consensus price target of $46.44.

-COPYRIGHT VIOLATION NOTICE: This piece of content was first published by Macon Daily and is the property of of Macon Daily.
-If you are viewing this piece of content on another domain, it was copied illegally and reposted in violation of US & international copyright & trademark laws.
-The legal version of this piece of content can be viewed at https://macondaily.com/2018/04/06/somewhat-favorable-news-coverage-somewhat-unlikely-to-affect-suncor-energy-su-share-price.html.
+WARNING: This report was first published by Macon Daily and is the sole property of of Macon Daily.
+If you are viewing this report on another domain, it was stolen and reposted in violation of US & international trademark and copyright law.
+The original version of this report can be accessed at https://macondaily.com/2018/04/09/suncor-energy-su-getting-somewhat-favorable-media-coverage-report-shows-updated-updated-updated.html.

 Suncor Energy Company Profile